kyma-project/eventing-manager/docs/user/README.md

 ### Eventing Manager

 The Eventing Manager is the module's controller.
 It watches for Subscription custom resources and configures the underlying eventing infrastructure.

-When you create or update a Subscription, the Eventing Manager:
+When you create or update a Subscription, the Eventing Manager takes over the following tasks:

 - Configures the NATS backend with the necessary streams and consumers.
 - Ensures events are routed from the correct publisher to the specified subscriber (the "sink").
+- Creates and manages Kubernetes resources, such as ConfigMaps, Secrets, Services, StatefulSets, DestinationRules, and Pod Disruption Budgets, adapting them to the desired state.

 ### Eventing Publisher Proxy